seanhamlet/javascript-calculator/README.md

 2. User can clear the input field with a clear button.
 3. User can keep chaining mathematical operations together until clicking the equal button, and the calculator will display the correct output.

+## Using the JavaScript Calculator

-Feel free to use the calculator [here](https://seanmhamlet.github.io/javascript-calculator/).
+Click [here](https://seanmhamlet.github.io/javascript-calculator/) to visit the calculator site.

+### Tools and Techniques

 Toos Used:
 - HTML